Dylan-Liew/definitely-not-java/docs/17-abstract.md

   }
   ```

+> Notes:

+> - Abstract class cannot be instantiated
+  - Class must be abstract if it has abstact methods
+  - Can contain abstract methods, concrete methods and fields
+  - Can have no abstract methods
+  - Can have constrcutors for subclasses to call

 ## Abstract Methods
 - Methods without implementation
-- Must be implemented by concrete subclasses
 - Declared using `abstract` keyword
-- Cannot be private or final

 - Example:
   ```java
   abstract class Shape {
     abstract double getArea();  // subclasses must implement }
   ```

+> Notes:

+> - All abstract methods must be implemented by concrete subclasses
+  - Abstract methods cannot be private or final

 ## Concrete Classes
 - Classes that implement all abstract methods